This notice provides information on how we collect, use and keep personal information.

 For some of our services we need to use your personal information so we can get in touch or provide the service you have asked for.
 We can you use personal information under many different laws.
 The main ones for the council are the Local Government Acts and the Localism Act 2011, but there are hundreds more.
-The Government put together a list of statutory duties of local authorities in 2011.
+Read the 2011 list of statutory duties placed on local authorities.

 Some of these laws may have been updated since then and new ones added.
 We will be producing more details on each service area soon.